themindfulcoder/homebase/content/post/git-submodules.md

 git submodule update
 ```

-# There is an even simpler way
+# There is an even simpler way!

 A quicker, simpler way to achieve this state is to use a special flag when cloning the project.